-While having a completely different function, the Sirens and the Anemoi (wind gods) of Greek Mythology were depicted as angels are today, being in fact the origin of their modern depictions.
+While having a completely different function, the Sirens and the Anemoi (wind gods) of Greek Mythology were depicted as angels are today, being in fact the origin of their modern winged humanoid appearance.
 Somewhat closer in role and also depicted as winged humanoids were Eros, Thanatos, and Hypnos.

 Putti, who were profane in Hellenistic culture, were adopted as Christian symbols of God's omnipresence later in Italy.

-The word tenshi is currently the Japanese word for angel.
+The word tenshi (lit. servants of heaven) is currently the Japanese word for angel.
 Originally, it referred to a kind of kami whose actual role and form were lost to time.

 Certain types of Dragons in Chinese Mythology serve the same purpose to Judeo-Christian angels, bearing messages from heaven and back and so forth.